 They also heard how Northern Ireland’s livestock industry is well placed to support decarbonisation of the gas network through a series of large-scale biomethane plants, the first wave of which are already under development.
 The role of heat pumps and the practical and financial implications of a large-scale roll out were also addressed.

-Finally, the planning system was identified as a significant barriers to renewable with one participant describing it as “opaque and inconsistent”.
+The roundtable concluded that the planning system was a significant barriers to renewable with one participant describing it as “opaque and inconsistent”.